-Adam Cherrington has a YouTube ad where he claims he made four hundred and fifty-three thousand dollars in affiliate commissions in just 60 days.
-At a profit margin of about 40%, that means he pocketed roughly $90,000 both of those months.
+Adam Cherrington has a YouTube ad where he claims he made four hundred and fifty-three thousand dollars in affiliate commissions in just sixty days.
+At a profit margin of about forty percent, that means he pocketed roughly ninety thousand dollars both of those months.
 Without using Amazon, Shopify, or Facebook.
 His goal?
 To teach his process to fifty aspiring super affiliates this year.
 Should you be one of them?
 You’re about to find out.
 Scroll down for my Adam Cherrington review.

 Adam proceeds to lay out the big picture.
 He does affiliate arbitrage.
-Basically, he’ll promote, let’s say, a weight loss supplement that pays out $60 per sale.
+Basically, he’ll promote, let’s say, a weight loss supplement that pays out sixty dollars per sale.
 Then he’ll run paid ads.
-And say it costs him $40, on average, to generate an order.
-Cool, so he’ll keep the difference: $20.
+And say it costs him forty bucks, on average, to generate an order.
+Cool, so he’ll keep the difference: twenty bucks.
 By the way, Adam is a big fan of the health market.
 Specifically, weight loss and beauty.
 They’re massive.
 Consistent.
 Reliable.
 Scalable.

 But who do you sell to?
-Adam recommends you focus on women in their 40s, 50s, and 60s, as that demographic spends disproportionately big bucks online.
+Adam recommends you focus on women in their forties, fifties, and sixties as that demographic spends disproportionately big bucks online.
 Now for traffic.
 Adam’s go-to is email lists.
 But not lists he builds and manages himself.
 Other people’s lists.
 Of which, there are millions of marketers you can pay to blast out your offer.
 A big advantage of this is that, unlike Facebook and YouTube, you can get away with a lot more.
 You won’t get banned for accidentally violating one of their never-ending and always changing rules.

 A tip Adam gives is to test your offer with an inexpensive sponsored email (where you get a small shout-out in the email) first.
 Only when you have a winner do you then pay for a more expensive dedicated email (where the entire email is a pitch for your affiliate product).
 Another thing Adam does is outsource design, landing page creation, outreach, etc., to virtual assistants in the Philippines.
 For pennies on the dollar, they can do most of the heavy lifting for you.